 Stitch Labs Review

 Since its launch in 2011, Stitch Labs has become one of the most recognized brands in online inventory management.
-Headquartered in San Francisco, the company has 25 employees and processes over $100 million in orders per month through its flagship product, Stitch.
+Headquartered in San Francisco, the company processes over $100 million in orders per month through its flagship product, Stitch.

-Stitch is a cloud-based SaaS (Software as a Service) application designed to marry inventory, billing, accounting, shipping, and e-commerce together, through its myriad features and 3rd party integrations.
-One would guess that’s why CEO Brandon Levy and his team decided on the name: they want Stitch to be the thread that holds the backend of your company together.
+Stitch is a cloud-based SaaS (Software as a Service) application designed to marry inventory, billing, accounting, shipping, and eCommerce together through its myriad features and third-party integrations.
+One would guess that’s why CEO Brandon Levy and his team decided on the name: they want Stitch to be the thread that holds the back end of your company together.

 - Unlimited users